diku-dk/staffeli/README.md

    future.

 2. Staffeli SHOULD be easy to maintain for the foreseeable future.
-The primary programming language SHOULD be the one deemed most familiar to DIKU perspective teaching assistants in that period.
+The primary programming language SHOULD be the one deemed most familiar to perspective teaching assistants in that period.

 3. Staffeli SHOULD be fast and easy to extend.
 It is unlikely that Staffeli